 Once the student has been notified of the allegation, the student may not drop the course or withdraw from the school until the adjudication process is complete.
 A TZ or incomplete grade shall be assigned until the case is resolved.
-For more information, see RU Academic Integrity Policy.
+For more information, see RU Academic Integrity Policy and Procedures for Adjudicating Academic Integrity Violations